DevTechProfile/TravellingSalesmanProblem/README.md

 Circle shaped test data.
 Easy to see global optimum.

 ## BigValleyRandom
 High point concentration in center.
-It leads to a "Big Valley" in solution place.
+It leads to a "Big Valley" in solution space.
 Could be used for Big-Valley-Search strategies.

 ![alt text](https://github.com/MarkFangmeyer/TravellingSalesmanProblem/blob/master/Images/BigValleySet.png)